VexiDev/QuoteBot/README.md

 > If you don't want to figure out how to host QuoteBot yourself you can always use the version I host.
 This version will get updates sooner and more consistently then this github.
-> if you are in a server that has QuoteBot already running you can use the q!invite command to get the link
+> if you are in a server that has QuoteBot already running you can use the button on QuoteBot's profile to get the link

   if not